‘We are Villa Till We Die and we know that this means oh so much more than ‘Villa Till I Sell’ or ‘Villa Till I’m Sacked’ ever will.’

-To mark the 140th anniversary season of Aston Villa FC, we’re asking 140 Villa supporters of all ages to come forward and tell their Villa story.
+MOMS is asking Villa supporters of all ages to come forward and tell their Villa story.
 First there will be five standard questions to answer, then you can tell your tale, whatever it is.
 It could be the full tale of how you got into supporting Villa, it could be your Top 10 favourite player list, it could be the tale of your favourite away day, a funny meeting with a Villa player or your favourite Villa story that you’d roll out if you bumped into another Villa fan in a bar on holiday.

 So please do send your Villa stories in (they don’t have to be as long as this one!).
 Email MOMS on: [email protected]

-Part one in what hopefully will be a 140 part series is a beast of a story spanning over 50 years.
-Surreal in parts, poetic and inspiration in others and a tour-de-force trip down memory lane, it charts the essence of what it is to be a Villan and why the club’s recent seasons haven’t been good enough.
+Part one is a beast of a story spanning over 50 years.
+Surreal in parts, poetic and inspiration in others and a tour-de-force trip down memory lane.
+It charts the essence of what it is to be a Villan and why the club’s recent seasons haven’t been good enough.
 Enjoy.
 UTV.

 MOMS: Why Villa?

 Kezz: Dad was a Villa fanatic too – it’s in the DNA – and it helped that we lived a few miles away in Curdworth.

 Is the one I wrote about below – 5/9/64 at home v Blackburn Rovers.
 We lost 0-4!

 Willie Anderson – the poor man’s George Best (a Man Utd cast off too) – and probably the 1,005th Beatle!
 Promised much, rarely delivered, but he did his best out on the wing – and occasionally showed a clean pair of heels to an opposing full back!
 When my footy playing mates were George Best, Denis Law or Jimmy Greaves, I was always Willie Anderson.
 They thought I was mad.